cebe/markdown/README.md

 - `$parser->enableNewlines = true` to convert all newlines to `<br/>`-tags.
 By default only newlines with two preceding spaces are converted to `<br/>`-tags.

-Note that the parser works well and is tested with UTF-8 encoding of the input and will produce valid UTF-8 encoded output.
-Other encodings are currently not supported.
+It is recommended to use UTF-8 encoding for the input strings.
+Other encodings are currently not tested.

 ### The command line script